codesardine/jak/README.md

 ## Known Issues
  * broadway backend segfaults.
- * window shadows that should not be there wen using transparent window in Dock mode.
+ * Transparent windows are exprimental, window shadows that should not be there wen using transparent window in Dock mode.
  * missing options in app.json will throw an error and crash you app.
  * theres no way of positioning windows in the screen that was not implemented yet but it will be.

+## SUGESTIONS ARE WELCOME!

 ## License